googlearchive/blaze_compiler/README.md

 ## Rules specified in YAML

 JSON is sometimes fiddly to get syntactically right.
-Forgetting to quote keys or leaving a trailing comma is a common cause parseing errors.
+Forgetting to quote keys or leaving a trailing comma is a common cause of parsing errors.
 So for the blaze compiler, the input language is YAML.
 As YAML is a strict superset of JSON, you can still write all your rules in JSON if you prefer, however YAML has many nice features

 - automatic quoting of keys
 - automatic quoting of string, and detection of multi-line strings